tyh666/News-Recommendation-MIND/README.md

-# This brunch is MY WORK
+# This branch is MY WORK
 Since the paper is under review, I cannot release more details.

 ## Environment